 Greater than Our Hearts

-But before you rush to correct his theology, listen to him.
-Don't tell him who God really is or how God really operates.
-Just listen to him, feel his heartache, dwell on the poignant images in which he casts his pain.
+But before anyone rushes to condemn the psalmist’s theology, take a moment to listen to him.
+Let’s not tell him who God really is or how God really operates.
+Let’s first feel his heartache and absorb the full brunt of the poignant images in which he casts his pain.

-When I needed to make sense of my suffering, God was the one I could blame, the one I could load it all onto, the one I could saddle with my grief and bewilderment.
-God took it all, took it without flinching, until I got better, until I got converted, until the circle of love opened to let me in.
+When I needed to make sense of my suffering, God was the one I could safely blame, the one I could saddle with my grief and bewilderment.
+Maybe that was wrong, but God took it, took it without flinching, until I got better, until I was converted, until love’s circle opened to let me in.

-Patient One, you are not to blame, but thank you for lending yourself to our anguished attempts to make sense of things.
+Patient One, you are not to blame, but thank you for lending yourself to fumbling attempts to make sense and meaning.
 Thank you for being greater than our hearts.